CodeElevator/Escape-of-Campaigns/README.md

 Here're some of the project's best features:

 *   Advanced Textual RPG game
-*   A secured database so you can save your datas (obviously)
+*   A secured database so you can save your data